Amazon Web Services Related Exams

 Which solution will meet these requirements?

-The company wants to optimize load times for the website as much as possible.
+The company wants to optimize costs for its AWS architecture.